JokeryEU/onestopshop_capstone/README.md

 - As admin review customer orders and mark them to be delivered, also you can delete them if isnt paid
 - As admin check the number of products and add new products
 - As admin check the number of users and their role and modify or delete them
+- As admin check the number of coupons, edit, delete or create a new one

 ## Project Status ⬇️